GeorgeManakanatas/SimpleSite/README.md

 #### Install packages from npm

-Go to the GDPR directory that houses the package.json file and install the dependencies with npm.
+Go to the directory that houses the package.json file and install the dependencies with npm.
+This will need to be done separately for the front and back end.
 ```
 sudo npm install
 ```